microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 1. Use Remote Desktop to connect into the Virtual Machine.
     1. In the Azure Portal for your virtual machine select **Connect** from the left-hand menu.
     1. Under Native RDP click on **Select**.
-    1. Scroll down to Download and open the RDP file and click on Download RDP file.
+    1. Scroll down to **Download and open the RDP file** and click on Download RDP file.
     1. Select the RDP file to open it and click on **Connect**.
 1. Inside the virtual machine, download the **tpch.bak** SQL Server backup file and **Source code** zip file from https://aka.ms/cloudsqlworkshopfiles.
 Move the tpch.bak file into the f:\data folder.
-1. *Extract* out the Source code zip file which will put the files into the **`<user>`\Downloads\cloudsqlworkshop-1.0-beta** folder.
+1. *Extract* out the Source code zip file which will put the files into the **`<user>`\Downloads\cloudsqlworkshop-2.0-beta** folder.
-1. From the extracted workshop source files load the **restore_tpch.sql** script from the **`<user>`\Downloads\cloudsqlworkshop-1.0-beta\cloudsqlworkshop-1.0-beta\cloudsqlworkshop\03_Deploy_SQL_AzureVM** folder into SSMS to restore the database.
+1. From the extracted workshop source files load the **restore_tpch.sql** script from the **`<user>`\Downloads\cloudsqlworkshop-2.0-beta\cloudsqlworkshop-2.0-beta\cloudsqlworkshop\03_Deploy_SQL_AzureVM** folder into SSMS to restore the database.
 This should only take about 10-15 seconds to restore.
 You can connect with SSMS using the local server with Windows Authentication as the admin you configured during deployment is automatically setup as a sysadmin SQL Server login.

 ## Next Steps